blksmk8483/Guess-Number/README.md

 # Guess the Number Game

-A small JavaScript project using DOM-manipulation to guess the number and keep track of you high-score.
+A small JavaScript project using DOM-manipulation to guess the number and keep track of your high-score.
 Play as many times as you want!

 [Click here](https://blksmk8483.github.io/Guess-Number/) to try it yourself.